jnkien/sasr/README.md

 ## Contributing

-Use Git flow: create a feature and a PR on the develop branch, you welcome :)
+Create a PR on the develop branch, you welcome :)

 ## License